On algorithmic applications of sim-width and mim-width of $(H_1, H_2)$-free graphs: Introduction

 We now briefly review the algorithmic implications of boundedness of mim-width, sim-width and tree-independence number.
 We begin with a recent and remarkable meta-theorem provided by \citet{BDJ22}.
 They showed that all problems expressible in $\mathsf{A\& C \ DN}$ logic, an extension of existential $\mathsf{MSO}_1$ logic, can be solved in $\mathsf{XP}$ time parameterized by the mim-width of a given branch decomposition of the input graph.
 This result, which can be viewed as the mim-width analogue of the famous meta-theorems for treewidth \citep{Cou90} and clique-width \citep{CMR00}, generalises essentially all the previously known $\mathsf{XP}$ algorithms parameterized by mim-width, as $\mathsf{A\& C \ DN}$ logic captures both local and non-local problems.
 Just to name few problems falling into this framework, we have all Locally Checkable Vertex Subset and Vertex Partitioning problems \citep{BV13,BTV13}, their distance versions \citep{JKST19} and their connectivity and acyclicity versions \citep{BK19}, \textsc{Longest Induced Path} and \textsc{Induced Disjoint Paths} \citep{JKT}, \textsc{Feedback Vertex Set} \citep{JKT20}, \textsc{Semitotal Dominating Set} \citep{GMR20}.
 Boundedness of tree-independence number has interesting algorithmic implications as well. \citet{DMS21} showed that, for any fixed finite set $\mathcal{H}$ of connected graphs, \textsc{Maximum Weight Independent $\mathcal{H}$-Packing}, a common generalisation of \textsc{Maximum Weight Independent Set} and \textsc{Maximum Weight Induced Matching} first defined in \citep{CH06}, can be solved in $\mathsf{XP}$ time parameterized by the independence number of a given tree decomposition of the input graph.
 They also showed that \textsc{$k$-Clique} and \textsc{List $k$-Colouring} admit linear-time algorithms for every graph class with bounded tree-independence number.
 This result holds more generally for every $(\tw,\omega)$-bounded graph class admitting a computable binding function, as shown by \citet{CZ17}, where a graph class $\mathcal{G}$ is \textit{$(\tw, \omega)$-bounded} if there exists a function $f$ (called a binding function) such that the treewidth of any graph $G \in \mathcal{G}$ is at most $f(\omega(G))$ and the same holds for all induced subgraphs of $G$.
 In \citep{DMS21}, it was observed that in every graph class with bounded tree-independence number, the treewidth is bounded by an explicit polynomial function of the clique number, and hence bounded tree-independence number implies $(\tw,\omega)$-boundedness.

 The trade-off of working with a more powerful width parameter is that, typically, fewer problems admit a polynomial-time algorithm when the parameter is bounded.
 Consider, for example, mim-width and the more powerful sim-width. \textsc{Dominating Set} is in $\mathsf{XP}$ parameterized by mim-width \citep{BTV13}.
 However, \textsc{Dominating Set} is $\mathsf{NP}$-complete on chordal graphs, a class of graphs of sim-width at most $1$ \citep{KKST17}.
 On the other hand, it is known that one can solve \textsc{Independent Set} and \textsc{$3$-Colouring} in polynomial time on both chordal graphs and co-comparability graphs, two classes of sim-width at most $1$, as shown by \citet{KKST17}.
-This led them to ask the following:
+This led them to ask whether any of \textsc{Independent Set} and \textsc{$3$-Colouring} is $\mathsf{NP}$-complete on graphs of sim-width at most $1$ \citep[Question~2]{KKST17}.
+For convenience, we reformulate this question as follows: